December 2, 2022

 During the week, you can get involved in the following ways:

-• Be honest about your own struggles – find the confidence to share your own thoughts; it may help someone struggling to find the courage to open up about their struggles and break the taboo around talking about it.
-Your story could become someone’s hope.
+• Be honest about your own struggles – finding the confidence to share your own thoughts may help someone who is struggling to find the courage to open up about their difficulties and break the taboo around talking about it.

 • Become a volunteer with a bereavement charity or make a donation of money to support their work.